Manley12/Articles/howtoinstallkubernetesonubuntuserver18044.md

 <code>micro8s.start</code>

+Congratulations you have now setup Kubernetes on an Ubuntu Server and deployed your first application on it.
 Kubernetes is not limited to being installed only on Ubuntu Server.
 It can be installed on Linux, Windows, and even macOS.
-This guide was meant to show the basic install and setup of Kubernetes.
-Not only was that shown, we also setup a simply microbot deployment.
+Many application will be and have been developed and deployed on Kubernetes, what will you create?